CarnegieHall/webarchiving/webarchivingprimer.md

 *DRAFT*

 ## What is Web Archiving?
 "The process of selecting, capturing, saving and making accessible select content available online (e.g. websites)" - (p.
-8 of [Web Archive Intro](https://www.slideshare.net/annaperricci/web-archiving-intro-circa-2015) by Anna Pericci).
+8 of [Web Archive Intro](https://www.slideshare.net/annaperricci/web-archiving-intro-circa-2015) by Anna Perricci).

 Web content is very vulnerable to loss.
-Carnegie Hall is attempting to address this by building a web archiving strategy based with its [web archiving workplan](https://carnegiehall.github.io/webarchiving/workplan.html)
+Carnegie Hall is attempting to address this by building a web archiving strategy based with its [web archiving workplan](https://carnegiehall.github.io/webarchiving/workplan.html).

 ## What are Carnegie Hall's web archiving goals?